MUN-COMP3100/project-raqibzzzteam/README.md

 project-raqibzzzteam created by GitHub Classroom

-# Ideas
+# Rough Ideas [NOT FINAL YET]
 ### Restaurant Interface
 a webapp that compiles all restauarants in an area.
-The webapp gives a detailed information on menu, reviews, popularity, delivery, discussion page, restaurant location what backend and frontend might we need for this.
+The webapp gives a detailed information on menu, reviews, popularity, delivery, discussion page, restaurant location\

+The backend and frontend might we need for this.
 Simple, and beginner friendly.
 Web app, node.js, javascript, etc.